 Sports Premium Funding

-As a school, we decide to spend a large portion of the funds on improving the quality of curriculum PE.
-We have employed a specialist PE teacher who delivers 2 1/2 hours of PE each week to YR - Y6.
+As a school, we decided to spend a large portion of the funds on improving the quality of KS1 physical literacy in order to give children a solid fundamental platform to take with them into KS2.
 This change has brought about a whole school engagement and enjoyment of PE & sport it has allowed:

 - An increase importance of physical activity and its benefits.